-- To allow blind people or partially sighted people understand the web
+- To allow blind people or partially sighted people understand images featured on the web.

-- To replace images where they can’t load (if you’re using alt text on a website)
+- To replace images where they can’t load – especially if you’re using alt text on a website.

 In order to meet these three purposes alt text needs to be:

-- Short and succinct: 1-3 sentences, upto around 100 words should be enough.
+- Short and succinct.
+Only one to three sentences, up to around 100 words total, should be enough.

 - Use a ‘keyword’ – on Instagram consider which hashtags you’d like this image to be found for, so when people search you’ve got a good chance of being featured.

-Please note that the search feature of Insta does not aggregate content based on likes or most recently updated.
-It has its own algorithm – much like Google Search Results Pages and we know alt text helps images rank on Google, so apply the same strategy to Insta and other socials.
+Please note that the search feature of Instagram does not aggregate content based on likes or most recently updated.
+It has its own algorithm – much like the Google Search Results Pages.
+We know alt text helps images rank on Google, so apply the same strategy to Instagram and other socials.

-TIP: If you’re uploading images to the web, in hope they’ll be found on Google image results, then try changing the file name of your image before you upload it.
-The filename does have an impact on SEO.
-So, make sure the file is not not called something unhelpful like: IMG7780.
-Instead, change it to something useful, using your keyword, such as: ‘an infographic showing the 10 reasons why your business needs seo’.
+TIP: if you’re uploading images to the web in hopes that they’ll be found on Google image results, then try changing the file name of your image before you upload it.
+The file name does have an impact on SEO content.
+Make sure that the file is not called something unhelpful like ‘IMG7780’.
+Instead, change it to something useful.
+Make sure that you’re using your keywords!
+A more helpful title would be ‘an infographic showing the ten reasons why your business needs SEO’.

-If you’d like some inspiration on well-written alt text be inspired by some of the creators who are doing it best!
-Here are some great examples of alt text on Instagram (and yes, this format can be applied to alt text across the web, too).
+If you’d like some inspiration on well written example of alt text in instagram, then you can look around and be inspired by some of the creators who are doing it best!
+Here are some great examples of alt text – and yes, this format can be applied to alt text across the web, too.

 How Instagram Alt Text is Making the Internet a Better Place for all